quackextractor/ag-auto-accept-quack/README.md

 ### Bug Reports
 If you encounter a problem, please [Open a Bug Report](https://github.com/quackextractor/ag-auto-accept-quack/issues/new).
 When reporting a bug, try to include:
-- Your OS and VS Code version.
+* Your OS and VS Code version.
-- The version of the Antigravity Agent.
+* The version of the Antigravity Agent.
-- Explicit steps to reproduce the issue.
+* Explicit steps to reproduce the issue.

 ### Troubleshooting
-If the extension isn't clicking buttons and the console shows connection errors, ensure your testing environment opens with the correct debugging port enabled:
+If the extension isn't clicking buttons and the console shows connection errors, ensure your environment opens with the correct debugging port enabled.

+**For Regular Windows Users:**
+If you are running the application normally, you must modify your Windows shortcut to open the required port:
+1. Unpin your current Antigravity icon from the taskbar.
+2. Look for the Antigravity application in your Start menu or Windows search.
+3. Right-click the application and select **Open file location**.
+4. Right-click the Antigravity shortcut and select **Properties** to edit it.
+5. In the **Target** field, add `--remote-debugging-port=9222` to the very end.
+You must include a space between the existing text and the new argument.
+6. Drag this modified shortcut back to your taskbar to pin it.
+Launch the application from this pinned icon going forward.

+**For Extension Developers:**
 1. **Locate the `.vscode` folder:** Look in the root directory of your extension project.
 If a folder named `.vscode` does not exist, create it.
 2. **Create the file:** Inside the `.vscode` folder, create a new file and name it `launch.json`.
 3. **Add the configuration:** Paste the complete JSON code provided below into the file.
 The critical addition here is the `--remote-debugging-port=9222` flag inside the `args` array.